-All the previous attempts to define giftedness, talent, intellectual precocity, etc., have always been hampered by the lack of a prior definition of human intelligence.
+All the previous attempts to define what is giftedness, talent, intellectual precocity, etc., have always been made difficult by the nonexistence of a previous definition of human intelligence.
 They also have found difficulties in the necessary conjunction, harmonization and consensus between authors of scientific approaches and partial contributions.

 In each culture there is an idea of human intelligence, and of what the human being is.
 As Prof. Marina says, the idea that we have of what is human intelligence is going to determine the idea that we have of we ourselves, and this idea determines what we really are.